-40. Independent audits about the ALC's compliance with conditions
+48. Independent audits about compliance with conditions

-- (1) The ALC must ensure that an independent audit of its compliance with the conditions set out in section 3.10.2 is conducted in respect of the 12-month period commencing with the grant of an Airport Lease. - (2) The ALC must ensure that an independent audit of its compliance with the conditions set out in section 3.10.4 is conducted in respect of the 12-month period from commencement of Airport Operations. - (3) The ALC must submit the report of each audit conducted under subcondition (1) or (2) to an Approver (with a copy to the Environment Department) within six months of the end of the period in respect of which the audit was conducted.
-For each audit, the independent auditor must be approved by an Approver prior to the commencement of the audit.
-Audit criteria must be agreed by an Approver and the report of the audit report must address the criteria to the satisfaction of an Approver.
+- (1) The ALC must ensure that an independent audit of its compliance with the conditions set out in section 3.11.2 is conducted in respect of the 12-month period commencing with the grant of an Airport Lease. - (2) The ALC must ensure that an independent audit of its compliance with the conditions set out in section 3.11.4 is conducted in respect of the 12-month period from commencement of Airport Operations. - (3) The ALC must submit the report of each audit conducted under subcondition (1) or (2) to an Approver (with a copy to the Environment Department) within six months of the end of the period in respect of which the audit was conducted.
+For each audit, the independent auditor must be approved by an Approver prior to the commencement of